AndreD4/ArrowRush/README.md

 Core Mechanic:

-*Using limited resources,strategically place towers to stop enemies from reaching their gaol.
+*Using limited resources,strategically place towers to stop enemies from reaching their goal.

 Core game loop:

-*Survive against waves of eneimes for as long as possible!
+*Survive against waves of enemies for as long as possible!
 # Tech Setup
 Platform:  PC/MAC/LINUX